zxphyrx/highway/app/views/guides/corexy.md

 ## Safety

 3D printers are fire hazards.
 Their hotends heat very hot, and the beds heat hot on a large surface area.
 They use a lot of power.
 Here are _mandatory_ things you must do to ensure that you don't ruin the printer, injure yourself, or start a fire.
+You may balk at these requirements, and how strict and unnecessary they may be.
+But as the saying goes, "better safe than sorry."
 1. Always buy your power supply from a trusted brand.
 Never ever buy from a no-name or knockoff brand.
 Mean Well is the best brand on the market and are widely used for their safety and quality.
 2. Never solder AC wire connections.
 Use spade disconnect connectors for your power inlet and spade terminals for your PSU.
 More about this later.
 3. Never tin (add a shell of solder around) your wires.
-Tinning wires is illegal in California and some of Europe because it starts fires.
+Tinning wires is **_illegal_** in all of the UK, most of Europe, Australia, New Zealand, and South Africa because it starts fires.
 Due to a process called creep, the solder deforms and wires can come loose and start electrical fires.
-Instead, use ferrules or even just twist the wire before putting it in.
+Instead, you must use ferrules or even just twist the wire before putting it in.
 4. Never modify the PSU.
 There are capacitors inside that carry enough voltage to kill you.
 This is not a joke.
 Never open it unless you know exactly where not to touch it and are wearing electrical gloves.
-5. Quadruple-check all wire connections and make sure everything is tight.
+5. Quadruple-check all wire connections and make sure everything is tight, and re-tighten every day for the next two weeks of operation.
 6. Never leave the 3D printer unattended for long periods of time.
 The truth is, this is a DIY 3D printer cobbled together by (likely) an amateur.
 Things can go wrong that you would never expect, and if you don't catch it, you could pay severely.
 7. Use the right size wires.
 If you use a gauge of wire too low to power your PSU or mainboard, it could start a fire.
 12 to 16 AWG (3mm<sup>2</sup> to 1.5mm<sup>2</sup>) is great for your 3D printer.
 Anything smaller than 18 AWG (~0.8mm<sup>2</sup>) is likely not to work.